Biden set to accept more refugees after years of Trump restrictions

 Biden also intends to propose increasing the refugee ceiling for this year following a consultation with Congress, according to a White House fact sheet released on Thursday.

-Biden’s refugee order will rescind Trump policies that “limited refugee resettlement and required excessive vetting of applicants,” according to the fact sheet.
+Some veterans groups had pressed the government to do more to help resettle military interpreters and other personnel who faced danger for helping U.S. troops abroad.

+Biden’s order highlighted the role of climate change in the displacement of people around the world, calling on heads of several U.S. agencies to produce a report on the matter with 180 days.

-Among those policies will be a 2019 Trump order that required U.S. states and localities to consent to receive refugees, two people familiar with the matter said.
+Biden also rescinded several restrictive Trump policies, including a 2019 order that required U.S. states and localities to consent to receive refugees.

 The rollback of that Trump order will be partly symbolic since a Maryland-based federal judge blocked it nationwide more than a year ago, a decision that was upheld in January by the 4th U.S. Circuit Court of Appeals.

-Biden’s order, the text of which was not immediately available, will take steps to increase U.S. capacity to process refugee applications, the fact sheet said.

-The order is expected to highlight the role of climate change in the displacement of people around the world, the people familiar with it said.
+In the executive order, Biden called for a senior director at the National Security Council to be appointed to coordinate U.S. agencies that deal with refugees, a move that could give refugee backers a stronger voice in the White House.

-Former President Barack Obama, whom Biden served under as vice president, set a goal of admitting 110,000 refugees in fiscal year 2017.
+The moves positioned Biden to return to a refugee policy more closely aligned with former President Barack Obama, who Biden served as vice president.
+Obama set a goal of admitting 110,000 refugees in fiscal year 2017.
 But Trump cut that number by more than half after taking office months later and steadily reduced refugee admissions in each year of his presidency that followed.

-Krish O’Mara Vignarajah, president of the Lutheran Immigration and Refugee Service, a Maryland-based refugee resettlement agency, said in a statement that Biden’s decision to raise the refugee ceiling would be “lifesaving for hundreds of thousands fleeing violence and persecution.”

 Senator Tom Cotton of Arkansas, a Republican with hardline immigration views, criticized Biden’s planned refugee increase in a written statement, saying it would “put American jobs and safety at risk during a pandemic.”

+Krish O’Mara Vignarajah, president of the Lutheran Immigration and Refugee Service, a Maryland-based refugee resettlement agency, said in a statement that Biden’s decision to raise the refugee ceiling would be “life-saving for hundreds of thousands fleeing violence and persecution.”

-Reporting by Ted Hesson, Steve Holland and Alexandra Alper in Washington; Editing by Aurora Ellis and Stephen Coates
+Reporting by Ted Hesson, Steve Holland and Alexandra Alper in Washington; Editing by Aurora Ellis, Stephen Coates and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.